 2. Marriages Between Persons of the Same Sex Act (Rep. Basabe/Sen. Polsky) HB 169/SB 160

 Description: This provision aims to repeal the language in state statute recognizing marriage as between one man and one woman.
-Status: Neither bill has moved yet.

 Protecting Parental Rights and Children's Safety